HoloLabInc/ProjectSpirare-for-Unity/README.md

 ### [Spirare-Dev](./unity/Spirare-Dev)

-A project for the development of `HoloLab Spirare` package.
+A project for the development of `Spirare` package.

 ### [Spirare-Cesium-Dev](./unity/Spirare-Cesium-Dev)

-A project for the development of `HoloLab Spirare Cesium` package.
+A project for the development of `Spirare Cesium` package.

 ## License